-These certifications acknowledge initiatives to promote women in the workplace and support child rearing.
-Aeon acquired the highest Eruboshi certification of all three ranks and the Platinum stage for fulfilling all of the five assessment items (hiring, continued employment, work style such as working time, ratio of women managers, and diverse career paths) based on the law to promote women in the workplace enacted in April 2016.
+Aeon acquired the highest Eruboshi certification of third stage for fulfilling all of the five assessment items (hiring, continued employment, work style such as working time, ratio of women managers, and diverse career paths) based on the law to promote women in the workplace enacted in April 2016.
 Four Group companies (AEON Retail, MINISTOP, AEON Integrated Business Service, and AEON MARKETING) have also received the same Eruboshi certification, bringing the total number of certified Group companies to 11 to date.